 Two-thirds of the library’s holdings are available to anyone for ordering via the online catalog or with a lending slip (Ausleihzettel) from the stacks [online catalog shows location: “Magazin”] and can then be checked out to the reading room or for home use.
 Orders can be placed via the online catalog or from the Primo library portal.
 To order a book from the stacks or reserve an item that has been checked out, you need to sign in to the online catalog or Primo using the user code shown in your student or user ID.

-The textbook collection (Lehrbuchsammlung) is a service offered by the University Library within the library system of Freie Universität Berlin.
-This service is set out to provide students of the Freie Universität with current volumes of the most important educational and reference literature.
+The textbook collection (Lehrbuchsammlung) is a service offered by the library system of Freie Universität Berlin.
+This service is set out to provide students of the Freie Universität Berlin, law practicioners (Rechtsreferendare) from Berlin or Brandenburg and students of the Fernuniversität in Hagen with current volumes of the most important text books and reference literature.
 For students of law, current textbooks and recent commentaries in all of the major disciplines of law are available in particular.
-These holdings can be accessed via the online catalog of Freie Universität Berlin.
+These holdings can be accessed using the PRIMO discovery platform at the Freie Universität Berlin.

 To check out materials to the reading room or for home use, users need a user ID and local permission to use the library.
 For students of Freie Universität Berlin, a valid student ID serves as the user ID, and the student ID number is the user ID number.
 Other users can apply for a user ID at the front desk.
 The application form is available online and can be filled out first and then submitted to the checkout desk so that the user ID can be issued right away.